Namibia: Media

 Although Namibia's population is fairly small, the country has a diverse choice of media; two TV stations, 19 radio stations (without counting community stations), 5 daily newspapers, several weeklies and special publications compete for the attention of the audience.
 Additionally, a mentionable amount of foreign media, especially South African, is available.
-Online media are mostly based on print publication contents.
-Namibia has a state-owned Press Agency, called NAMPA.
+Online media are mostly based on print publication content.
+Namibia has a state-owned press agency, called NAMPA.
 Overall c.
 300 journalists work in the country.

 The first newspaper in Namibia was the German-language Windhoeker Anzeiger, founded 1898.
 During German rule, the newspapers mainly reflected the living reality and the view of the white German-speaking minority.
 The black majority was ignored or depicted as a threat.
 During South African rule, the white bias continued, with mentionable influence of the Pretoria government on the South West African media system.
 Independent newspapers were seen as a menace to the existing order, and critical journalists were often threatened.

 Current daily newspapers are the private publications The Namibian (English and other languages), Die Republikein (Afrikaans), Allgemeine Zeitung (German) and Namibian Sun (English) as well as the state-owned New Era (predominantly English).
 Except for the largest newspaper, The Namibian, which is owned by a trust, the other mentioned private newspapers are part of Democratic Media Holdings.
 Other mentionable newspapers are the tabloid Informanté owned by TrustCo, the weekly Windhoek Observer, the weekly Namibia Economist, as well as the regional Namib Times.
 Current affairs magazines include Insight Namibia, Vision2030 Focus magazine and Prime FOCUS.
 The Sister Namibia magazine stands out as the longest running NGO magazine in Namibia, while Namibia Sport is the only national sport magazine.
 Furthermore, the print market is complemented with party publications, student newspapers and PR publications.

 Radio was introduced in 1969, TV in 1981.
 The broadcasting sector today is dominated by the state-run Namibian Broadcasting Corporation (NBC).
 The public broadcaster offers a TV station as well as a "National Radio" in English and nine language services in locally spoken languages.
 The nine private radio stations in the country are mainly English-language channels, except for Radio Omulunga (Oshiwambo) and Kosmos 94.1 (Afrikaans).

 Privately held One Africa TV has competed with NBC since the 2000s.